kuco23/Chat-Portal/README.md

 1. Run the program with `python run.py`.

 Note that you can also modify the configuration parameters inside `config.cfg`

+## Code architecture

+All the interfaces start with the capital `I` and are defined in the `src/interface.py` file.
+The main code module is the `Portal` class with the `IPortal` interface, which is initialized by a `IDatabase` interfaced class and an `ISocialPlatform` interfaced class.

+- The `IDatabase` interface is implemented by the `Database` class, which is a wrapper around an `SqlAlchemy` orm.
+- The `ISocialPlatform` interface is implemented by the `Instagram` class, which is a wrapper around the [instagrapi](https://github.com/subzeroid/instagrapi) library.
+You can implement more social media platforms inside the `src/lib/platforms/` folder.

+To implement a message processor and a user matcher, you have to subclass the `Portal` class and implement the `_processMessageBatch`, `_bestMatchOf` methods.
+The current implementation inside `src/lib/portals/chatGpt.py` connects to ChatGPT and asks it to process messages and score user pair compatibility.

 ## Note